How to make an app in 7 easy steps ?

-Indeed, hiring someone to create your application is by far the most expensive option.
-However, if you have the resources, it is a good way to get the application you have in mind without having to compromise..
+Indeed, hiring someone to create your app is by far the most expensive option.
+However, if you have the resources, it is a good way to get the app you have in mind without having to compromise.

 - Use an app builder.

-Similar in concept to builders such as Wordpress (a Content Management System allowing you to edit and alter the appearance of your website without any coding), an app builder is an application builder that allows users without coding skills to easily create an application and distribute it to the different Stores.
-This is the ideal option to save time and money while achieving a quality application.
+Similar in concept to builders such as WordPress (a Content Management System allowing you to edit and alter the appearance of your website without any coding), an app builder is a tool that allows users without coding skills to easily create an app and distribute it to the different Stores.
+This is the ideal option to save time and money while achieving a quality app.

-However, keep in mind that not all projects are suitable for am app builder and that if you have specific and complex needs, you will have to go through a customized solution.
+However, keep in mind that not all projects are suitable for an app builder and that if you have specific and complex needs, you will have to go through a customized solution.